Uneekor QED vs SkyTrak

 The QED separates itself from SkyTrak by providing an additional camera that captures real-time video of your swing through impact.
 This footage is then displayed in slow-motion after each shot.
 Being able to see video of your swing path and club through impact is a very unique feature not found on many launch monitor systems.
 We found it a very helpful tool for verifying your results and getting a more detailed look at what actually happened during your shot.
 It's often easy to get lost in all the data a launch monitor provides.
 So the video is a nice alternative for seeing what's going on in your swing.
 It's also a great tool for analyzing your putting stroke!

 The other key difference in technology is simply how you set up the system.
 We'll get into this more in the feature section but for now, know that the QED is mounted above the hitting area on the ceiling, whereas SkyTrak is placed in front of you on your mat.
+If you are interested in learning more about launch monitor technology check out How Do Launch Monitors Work from Golf Practice Guides.

 Both systems provide very similar ball data metrics.
 Things such as carry and total distance, ball speed, spin, flight path, etc. Where the QED edges out SkyTrak is in the club data category.
 Most launch monitors that are on the lower price tier sacrifice in-depth club data.
 And SkyTrak is no different.
 With QED, you get useful club data metrics such as club path and face angle.
 This type of data appeals to the more advanced golfer that wants deeper analysis of their game.
 The additional club data tells the complete picture of each shot and makes it easier to pinpoint exactly what is going wrong in your swing.